WE OFFER COMPLIMENTARY GIFT WRAPPING & FREE UK SHIPPING FOR ORDERS OVER £50

 The colours and sizes of koinobori carps once represented of each member of the family — large and black for the father, middle-sized red for the mother and smaller ones in different colours for children.
 The eldest son in the family was usually given a blue carp, with siblings given a choice of green, orange and purple.

 Also emblematic of courage and determination, the carp has earned its place in East Asian culture.
-Its significance dates back to an old Chinese myth depicting a carp that fought against the current of a mighty river and, in his battle to swim upstream, turned into a fierce dragon.
+Its significance dates back to an old Chinese myth depicting a carp that fought against the current of a mighty river and, in his battle to swim upstream and over a waterfall, turned into a fierce dragon.

 Now this myth is represented by the flutter of the koinobori in the wind as they are flown between the rooftops of neighboring buildings.
 At the top of the family of carp is a five colour streamer representing the five elements and a symbol of protection.